Linguistics Course Catalog

 1 units

 Provides training for graduate students in university-level pedagogy in general and in the pedagogy of linguistics specifically.
 Under the supervision of a faculty member, coordinated by a graduate student with substantial experience as a teaching assistant.
+Enrollment is restricted to graduate students.
 May be repeated for credit.

 LING 244